jump-dev/MathOptInterface.jl/docs/src/submodules/Nonlinear/overview.md

 ```
 In practice, there are node types other than the ones listed here.

-Third, we create two concretely-typed structs as follows:
+Third, we create two concretely typed structs as follows:
 ```jldoctest expr_graph
 julia> struct Node
            type::NodeType